 RJ holds offenders, either young people or adults, directly accountable to their victims and can bring them together in a facilitated meeting.
-RJ can be an alternative way of dealing with a crime and/or anti-social behaviour rather than it going through a more formal criminal justice system route or alongside the system, if a more serious crime.
+It can be an alternative way of dealing with a crime and/or anti-social behaviour rather than going through a more formal route using the courts.
+However, it can also operate alongside the criminal justice system, in response to a more serious crime.

 Who is involved?